About the Advanced Business Roundtable (ABR)

 Advanced Business Roundtable was born out of the Fellowship Chamber.

-The Fellowship Chamber (FC) started an organization called the Fellowship Networking Group (FNG).
+The Fellowship Chamber (FC) started the Fellowship Networking Group (FNG).
 The FC divested all of FNG chapters.
-The FNG Roseville Lunch Chapter retained its leadership and became what is now the Advanced Business Roundtable, a subsidiary of Advanced Development Concepts, LLC.
+The FNG Roseville Lunch Chapter retained its leadership and membership and became what is now the Advanced Business Roundtable, a subsidiary of Advanced Development Concepts, LLC.
 All other chapters were given to an FNG director who helped start them.

 In More Detail

 In 2008, this networking group began as the Fellowship Networking Group (FNG) but didn't have a formal/legal structure governing it.
-Fellowship Networking, Inc. was founded by Scott Smith (CFO & President) and Scott Alvord (CEO & Vice President) to manage the chapters as part of their personal ministry.
-Alvord was also the chapter President and meetings were held in his restaurant, A Dash of Panache, before he sold the restaurant in 2016 and the group moved the meetings to Old Town Pizza (and virtually during the pandemic).
+Fellowship Networking, Inc. (FNI) was founded by Scott Smith (CFO & President) and Scott Alvord (CEO & Vice President) to manage the networking chapters as part of their personal ministry to serve business owners.
+Alvord was also the chapter President and meetings were held in his restaurant, A Dash of Panache, before he sold the restaurant in 2016 and the group moved the meetings to Old Town Pizza (and was virtual during the pandemic).

-Several years ago, FNG hired Ellen Oberlander as a Director to start and grow new chapters, which she did well.
-Smith felt lead to also grow the Fellowship Chamber, a sister organization.
+At one point, FNI hired Ellen Oberlander as a Director to start and grow new chapters, which she did well.
+Smith felt led to grow the Fellowship Chamber, a sister organization.
 It grew well.

-In 2016, before starting a political campaign, Alvord gifted his half of FNG to Smith, who dissolved the corporation and rolled it under the Fellowship Chamber structure.
+In 2016, before starting a political campaign, Alvord gifted his shares of the FNI corporation (50%) to Smith, who later dissolved the corporation and rolled it under the Fellowship Chamber structure.
 Alvord remained the Roseville chapter President.

-In late 2017, after a lot of prayer, Smith felt lead to focus solely on the Fellowship Chamber and divest the networking groups.
-He gave Ellen the FNG networking chapters she started and developed, and gave Alvord the original Roseville FNG chapter, which he had continuously lead since 2008.
+In late 2017, after much prayer, Smith felt led to focus solely on the Fellowship Chamber and divest the networking groups.
+He gave Ellen the FNG networking chapters she started and developed, and gave Alvord the original Roseville FNG chapter, which he had continuously led since 2008.
 Each agreed to rename their organization.
+Ellen later retired.

-"Because of my civic responsibilities, I was worried that the timing wasn't right to take over the networking group but as the cutover approached and my own prayers for the switchover increased, I felt a calmness and growing excitement that God was not only directing Scott Smith to divest the organization, but He was directing me to accept it and let Him grow it.
-This is still His project." - Scott Alvord
+"Because of my new civic responsibilities, I was worried that the timing wasn't right to take over the networking group but as the cutover approached and my prayers for the switchover increased, I felt a calmness and growing excitement that God was not only directing Scott Smith to divest the groups, but He was directing me to accept it and let Him grow it.
+This is still His project and my mission is to help these business owners thrive." - Scott Alvord

 Our Members